-Long range dependance and self-similarity of financial time series have been the focus of attention for many researchers in the last several years [14]-[25].
-The recent years have seen interest in multifractality analysis of financial

-V. A. Balash, S. P. Sidorov, A. R. Faizliev are with Saratov State University, Saratov, 410012 RUSSIA e-mail: sidorovsp@info.sgu.ru. time series [19], [20], [22]-[30].
-However, there are very few works devoted to the self-similarity or multifractality analysis of the statistical properties of the news flow.
-Following papers [31], [32], [33] and [34], in this work we analyze time series of news sentiments.
+Long range dependance and self-similarity of financial time series has been the focus of attention for many researchers in the last several years [1]-[16].
+However, there are very few works devoted to the analysis of the statistical properties of the news flow.
+Following papers [17] and [18], in this work we analyze time series of news sentiments.

 News analytics is an unconventional approach to the analysis of news flow based on artificial intelligence techniques.
-Introduction to the news analytics tools and techniques can be found in [35] and [36].
-For each piece of news, news analytic providers find its sentiment score using artificial intelligence algorithms [35].
+Introduction to the news analytics tools and techniques can be found in [19] and [20].
+For each news, news analytic providers find it sentiment score using artificial intelligence algorithms [19].
 The sentiment score of a neutral news is assumed to be 0.
-Every positive piece of news has sentiment score 1.
+Every positive news has sentiment score 1.
 If news is negative then its sentiment score is assigned to be -1.
 Then we constructed time series of news sentiments as follows.
-We use the final data sample and divide the whole period into non-overlapping consecutive intervals of equal length $\delta = 1$ minute and calculated the sum of all news sentiments within each time interval.
-Note that the sentiment extraction from news is a difficult task and in many real applications it is necessary to use sophisticated technics [37] and big data approaches [38].
+We use the final data sample and divide the whole period into non-overlapping consecutive intervals of equal length $\delta = 1$ and 5 minutes and calculated the sum of sentiments of all news within each time interval.